 - Does this phrase best characterize the product/service?
 Be on point and avoid vague descriptions.
 Although Google is good at understanding semantics, don’t go off-topic.

 Long-tail keywords can be a valuable weapon in the arsenal of everybody that wants to enhance their audience reach and convert visitors into buyers.
 These phrases can make or break a business.
-If you want to be in the former category, it is time to start optimizing your content.
+If you want to be in the former category, it is time to start optimizing your content, and make sure you track results to improve your efforts.

 Iskra is a passionate online marketing consultant who believes in quality, not quantity.
 She enjoys sharing her knowledge and experience from working with customers from the USA, Australia, and the UK for the last nine years.
 Her main areas of interest are online marketing, human behavior, psychology, and positive mindset.